- What platforms support Training Plans?

 Training Plan workouts on a treadmill

 You can do your training plan workouts on a treadmill.
 The treadmill workouts also count in your weekly mileage.
-You can enter the distance manually by going to "History" in the app and then tapping the "+" icon in the upper right hand corner.
+You can enter the distance manually by going to "History" in the app and then tapping the "+" icon.
 You will then have a "red guy" in your training plan calendar, indicating that you did not do the specific workout, but the mileage on the treadmill is taken into account.
 You can then go to your workout calendar on www.endomondo.com/workouts, hover your mouse over the red guy in the calendar and mark the radio button that says "Attach Workout", choose the workout and then hit save.
 See how that looks below

 Intervals and 12 minutes test

 If you have intervals planned you have to manually change the speed on the treadmill, corresponding to the workout overview.
 After your workout you can follow the instructions above to have the workout added to your history and training plan.
 Please note that it is not possible to manually enter intervals in a workout - the workout has to be entered like a regular treadmill workout.

 If you take your 12 minutes test on the treadmill, we will ONLY require the distance achieved during the 12 minutes (please do not add the warm up and cool down here), the distance achieved during the 12 minutes will have to be added to the training plan manually.
 Please hover the red circle for the 12 minutes test workout, then click on attach workout, select other, add manually the distance achieved and save, job done!
 Then the red circle will become green and it will count towards the training plan.